Quick Links Menu.

 On 25 May 1964, with MONTANA still designated on the West Coast, the Navy asked for ETHIOPIA VICTORY as an East Coast alternate, and she was selected and withdrawn from the Hudson River Reserve Fleet on 18 Aug 1964.
 She was designated AK 281 and named VICTORIA on 22 May 1965.
 She completed her SCB 715.65 AK-FBM conversion at American SB, Toledo, Ohio, on 10 Oct 1965.

-Preliminary designs were then drafted for a new construction AK (FBM) on 2 March 1964 and then for one for FY 1967, but the result was another Victory ship conversion, AK 282.
-This ship was designed for Poseidon rather than Polaris missiles (Poseidon started development in 1963 and entered service in 1972) and had a more elaborate conversion than did the other three, including an enclosed main deckhouse and an AKA-style quadruped mast serving the FBM hold.
+Preliminary designs were then drafted for a new construction AK (FBM) on 2 March 1964 and then for one for FY 1967 that had characteristics similar to those of Project 234 except for a speed of 20 knots, but the result was another Victory ship conversion, AK 282.
+This ship was designed for Poseidon rather than POLARIS missiles (Poseidon started development in 1963 and entered service in 1972) and had a more elaborate conversion than did the other three, including an enclosed main deckhouse and an AKA-style quadrupod mast for the boom serving the FBM hold.
 MARSHFIELD VICTORY was reserved by MARAD for future Navy use in July 1967.
 Approved characteristics for a FBM Cargo Ship (T-AK-FBM), SCB Project No. 715.69, were promulgated on 16 Dec 1967 and updated on 14 Nov 1968 with a final change on 6 August 1969.
 MARSHFIELD VICTORY was withdrawn from the Olympia Reserve Fleet on 22 Aug 1968 and was renamed MARSHFIELD and designated AK 282 on 19 Aug 1969.
 She received her SCB 715.69 AK-FBM conversion at Boland Machine, New Orleans, and was delivered to MSTS for operation on 28 May 1970.

 Ship Notes: